rodmachen/rodmachen.com/app/_posts/writing/2014-04-15-game-thrones-long-long-last-hes-gone.md

 ---
-title: 'Game of Thrones:'
+title: 'Game of Thrones'
 sub-title: "At long, long last he's gone!"
 author: Rod Machen
 layout: post-writing
-permalink: /game-thrones-long-long-last-hes-gone/
-categories:
-  - Screens
+category:
   - writing
 tags:
-  - Published
+  - screens
-  - Television
+  - published
 ---
-*Originally published by the Austin Chronicle on April 15, 2014 under the title &#8220;<a href="http://www.austinchronicle.com/daily/screens/2014-04-15/revenge-is-sweet/" target="_blank">Revenge Is Sweet</a>.&#8221; Spoilers follow.*

-Sunday’s night episode &#8220;The Lion and the Rose&#8221; bade goodbye to a character.
-Spoilers after the jump.<!--more-->
+(Sunday’s night episode &#8220;The Lion and the Rose&#8221; bade goodbye to a major character.
+Spoilers after the jump.)

 The most hated person in all of HBO’s *Game of Thrones* was finally killed last Sunday as King Joffrey Baratheon (played by Jack Gleeson) was dispatched with all of the drama and pain the character so richly deserved.
 It was a sweet moment in an often bitter show for those who despised him (AKA: everyone).